Skip to main content

 Variable

 Variables are used to store and manipulate data within a program.
-Wave supports both mutable variables and immutable variables in declarations, giving developers control over data management.
+Wave is designed to clearly distinguish between mutable and immutable variables at the time of declaration, revealing the intention of data modification at the code level.

 Mutable Variable

 In Wave, variables are mutable by default.
-This means their values can be changed during program execution.
+This means that once declared, their values can be changed during program execution.

 Mutable variables are declared using the var keyword.